 |Pattern recognition of movement disorders

 Registration details will be uploaded one month before each webinar.

-VIEW RECORDINGS OF PREVIOUS EPNS WEBINARS: CLICK HERE
+VIEW RECORDINGS OF PREVIOUS EPNS WEBINARS on the EPNS Moodle: CLICK HERE

 Recordings of previous EPNS webinars are available to fully paid up EPNS members.

-EPNS members will need their login details to access the Member Only section of the EPNS website, after selecting the ‘click here’ link above, click on ‘EPNS Webinars’ on the top menu.
+EPNS members will need their login details to access the Member Only section of the EPNS website, after selecting the ‘click here’ link above, click on ‘EPNS Moodle’ button.